 - Alternate pricing structures based on time of day, volume discounts, turn-around time, etc. are acceptable, provided that they have a sound allocating basis, do not discriminate among users and do not result in recovering more than the cost of providing the services.
 Alternate pricing structures should be clearly identified and explained in the Chargeback Worksheet.
 Alternate pricing structures will be published so users are able to consider the least costly means to obtain a good or service.

 C. Cost Allocation

 - There are generally three categories of cost that need to be allocated: (a) salaries of staff to provide the good or service (b)supplies and materials associated with the good or service and (c) depreciation associated with equipment used in the process.

-- In addition to the direct costs associated with providing the good or service significant deficits or surpluses accumulations will be considered as adjustments to future billing rates.
+- In addition to the direct costs associated with providing the good or service, significant deficit or surplus accumulations will be considered as adjustments to future billing rates.

 - Where a chargeback operation provides multiple services and uses separate billing rates, the costs related to each service must be separately identified using a cost allocation process.

 - When cost allocations are necessary, they should be made on an equitable basis that reflect the relative costs associated with providing the good or service.
 For example, if an individual is involved with multiple services, an equitable distribution of his or her salary among the various services would be accomplished by assigning the proportional amount of time the individual spends on each service.
-Other costing techniques such as the proportional amount of direct costs associated with each service, space used, may also be applied.
-Questions concerning appropriate cost allocation procedures should be directed to the Budget Office.
+Other costing techniques such as the proportional amount of direct costs associated with each service, space used, may also be applied (refer to section II.3 of this policy in the event that other costing techniques fail to result in acceptable chargeback rates).
+Questions concerning appropriate cost allocation procedures should be directed to the Business Affairs Office.